kong0107/facebook-backup-tool/README.md

 # Disclaimer
 I don't gurantee anything.

+# Application
+(Contents of this paragraph are NOT what this app can do, but what you can do by the data you crawl by this app.)
+With post/photo data of the target node and their comments downloaded, you can:
+1. Search if you or somebody said something on your timeline/page/group/event.
+2. Check how often a user interacts with you.
+Listing all frequencies of all users is also possible.

 # Directory Structure
 * `templates`: HTML templates for AngularJS.
 * `metadata`: JSON files about structure of Facebook Graph API nodes.